carlosrod723/time-series-forecasting-gcp/README.md

 It's important to note that the GHCN-Daily dataset stores temperature values in tenths of degrees Celsius.
 So for example, a value of -319.0 actually represents -31.9 degrees Celsius.

+### III- Model Selection- Feedforward Neural Network

-**Feedforward Neural Network (FNN)**- A simple FNN is the initial machine learning model.
-FNNs are relatively lightweight and easy to train.
+A simple Feedforward Neural Network (FNN) is the chosen machine learning model, which are relatively lightweight and easy to train.
 They can provide valuable insights and predictions for daily weather patterns.

-### III- Model Justification

 Feedforward Neural Networks (FNNs) are an excellent choice for the time series forecasting project due to their ability to efficiently model complex relationships between input features and predicted weather variables.
 Their layered structure enables them to learn hierarchical representations of the data, capturing underlying patterns that drive weather dynamics.
 By adjusting the weights and biases of the connections between neurons, FNNs can adapt to the specific characteristics of the dataset, making them a flexible and powerful tool for predicting daily weather conditions.
 While they may not explicitly model temporal dependencies, FNNs can still be highly effective for forecasting tasks when combined with appropriate feature engineering and preprocessing techniques that incorporate temporal information.

+### IV- Data Cleaning